amanda-hg/auto-sklearn/README.md

 ```

 ## 7. Output
-The results of this application is the stadistics of the model selected.
+The results of this application is the statistics of the model selected.
 They will be saved in a text file.
 The output can be a R2 score file or Accuray file.
-Both will name like their stadistics name.
+Both will name like their statistics name.
 The output file will be in the output folder and it will be overwrite if the user doesn't rename it.